-Here you can visit the old mission, the newly rebuilt basilica and one of the only graveyards still within the San Francisco city limits.
+Here you can visit the mission, the newly rebuilt basilica, and one of the only graveyards that remain within the San Francisco city limits.

-You don't need to register in advance - just show up at the at the gold painted fire hydrant on the corner of Church and 20th Streets a few minutes before the tour starts.
+You don't need to register in advance; just show up at the at the gold-painted fire hydrant on the corner of Church and 20th Streets a few minutes before the tour starts.

 Another way to enjoy the Mission District San Francisco is by sampling its wide variety of foods.
-The Taste of the Mission Tour is led by a local food lover.
+The Mission District Walking Food Tour is led by a local food lover.

 This is an emotional celebration held every year starting on November 1 and lasting until the early hours of November 2.
 If you are in San Francisco during this time, I highly recommend that you attend.

 Along the way, you will see several Mission District San Francisco locals displaying memorials to honor their loved ones.
-You can also see several other memorials in Garfield Park - located on the corner of Harrison and 25th Streets.
+You can also see several other memorials in Garfield Park, located on the corner of Harrison and 25th Streets.
 The overall experience is moving and one you will never forget!

 If you really want to hang with the locals, then I recommend spending some time in Mission Dolores Park.
 This beautiful park is on the western side of the Mission District San Francisco.